 🍉+Wukong

 2. Market

-In short, the interplay of Ideology and Market continues to define contemporary art’s direction, from the democratic aspirations of mid-century Liberalism to the commodification and global power plays of the Neoliberal present.
-As geopolitical tides shift, so too does our collective vision of what art should be—and who gets to decide.
+In short, the interplay of ideology and market continues to shape contemporary art, from mid-century Liberalism’s democratic aspirations to today’s commodification and global power plays.
+As geopolitical tides shift, so does our collective vision of what art should be—and who decides.

-*Stealing the title from Sartre’s existential play—just for fun.
+*Stealing the title from Sartre’s existential play—for fun.
 No offense intended.

+🍉+Wukong